Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

     * It doesn't work with gd32vf103 processor.
     * It needs Nuclei CPU configured with TEE feature and S-Mode ECLIC and SSTC feature
+    * **Vector interrupt stack behavior**: When compiled with RVV, `__INTERRUPT` decorated vector interrupt handlers (e.g. `eclic_ssip_handler`) save context on the current stack, NOT on the separated interrupt stack.
+For non-leaf handlers, the compiler saves all caller-saved GPR + FP registers + FCSR plus any callee-saved registers actually used, and ALL 32 vector registers are also saved (32 * `vlenb` bytes).
+For leaf handlers, only actually-used registers are saved.
+Non-vector interrupts (e.g. `eclic_stip_handler`) use the separated interrupt stack.
+In S-Mode, vector interrupts run on `smode_stack`; in M-Mode, they run on the main/task stack.
+Ensure the background stack is large enough to accommodate vector context.

 **How to run this application:**